My picks for the best large camping tents on the market right now, whether you’re camping with a group of friends or the whole family.

 The one downside is that it doesn’t do great in windy conditions because it’s such a huge tent.

-If you’re looking for a big camping tent with rooms, the REI Co-op Kingdom 8 is a fan favorite and the perfect large camping tent for a mid-range budget.
+If you’re looking for large family camping tents with rooms, the REI Co-op Kingdom 8 is a fan favorite and the perfect large camping tent for a mid-range budget.

-Otherwise, if you’re looking for even more space, the 12-person 3-room camping tent by Ozark is another good alternative.
+Otherwise, if you’re looking for even more space, the 12-person 3-room camping tent by Ozark is another good alternative for a large family camping tent.

 - Two-room tent that allows you to have more personal space with a large group